Dior Takes Us On A Quick Trip Around The World With Voyage-Inspired Couture Show

-In May, Maria Grazia Chiuri took us into the desert for the Dior Cruise show, the nature theme continued for the house's fall 2017 couture show, set in the gardens of the Musée des Invalides.
-Wooden sculptures of lions, crocodiles, tortoises, giraffes, and rhinoceros were seen throughout the tall grass and shrubbery in the star-shaped amphitheater, transporting the front row set, which included Natalie Portman, Robert Pattinson, Celine Dion, Elizabeth Olsen, and Jennifer Lawrence around the globe.
+In May, Maria Grazia Chiuri took us into the wild for the Dior Cruise show, held on the open plains of the Calabasas hills in LA.
+The nature theme continued for this afternoon's couture show, set in a jungle in the gardens of the Musée des Invalides, designed by Italian artist Pietro Ruffo.
+Wooden sculptures of a lion, crocodiles, tortoise, giraffe, rhino – even a bird of prey suspended above the catwalk – were dotted around the tall grass and shrubbery in the star-shaped amphitheatre, transporting the audience (including Natalie Portman, Robert Pattinson, Celine Dion, Elizabeth Olsen and Jennifer Lawrence) around the globe, from the African savannahs to the depths of the Asian jungle.

-Despite the exotic set, this couture collection (Chiuri's second since joining Dior last summer) was surprisingly muted, with a focus on tailoring and masculine fabrics and colors.
-Brit model Ruth Bell, with a newly bleached blonde crop, opened the show, wearing a belted gray jacket and ankle-length skirt with thick-soled lace-up shoes.
-This was followed by a series of looks that you might not expect from couture week: wrap jackets, wide-leg trousers, and, even, a shearling-lined, Aviator-esque leather flight suit reminiscent of Amelia Earhart.

 Advertisement